-Small Batch is featured in the November 2016 issue of Traverse, Northern Michigan’s Magazine.
-Get your copy!
+Featured in the November 2016 issue of Traverse, Northern Michigan’s Magazine.
+Get your copy.

 I had to admit that the bakery did have a trustworthy name: Small Batch.
 Just the way I’d want a cookie that’s supposed to be better than mine to be made, on a small scale.
 When I saw the offerings from the bakery, I was surprised my people had gone for the cookies, when right there next to them were such glorious cupcakes piped sky-high with Swiss buttercream.